Compilation-informed probabilistic logical-error cancellation

 Implicitly, Def.~\ref{def:noisydevice} assumes stationary gate-dependent errors, meaning that each $\widetilde{\mathcal{A}}_j$ is characterized by the ideal operation $\mathcal{A}_j$ alone, regardless of its position in a circuit or the gates preceding it.
 This restriction is not strictly necessary and the construction applies to more general noise models as long as they are characterized in diamond norm.
 The implementable logical operations include effective logical error channels $\mathcal{E}_j$, \emph{i.e.} $\widetilde{\mathcal{A}}_j=\mathcal{E}_j\circ \mathcal{A}_j$.
 Although Def.~\ref{def:noisydevice} assumes these errors are perfectly characterized, in App. \ref{app:stability} we discuss the effect of imperfect characterization.
 The $\mathcal{E}_j$ can appear as the result of physical gates and a few cycles of error correction that project the physical state back to the logical space.
 Moreover, we assume $\mathcal{E}_j$ to act locally in at most a small neighbourhood of the qubits acted on by $\mathcal{A}_j$.
 For the unitary gates in $V$, common physical error models manifest as stochastic Pauli noise in the logical level \cite{beale2018quantum}.

 The set of universal gates $V$ is determined by the particular QEC code.
 Here, we focus on $V\coloneq\{I,H,S,S^\dagger,X,Y,Z,T\}^{\otimes2}\cup\{\text{CNOT}\}$, which is a typical gate set for stabilizer codes \cite{terhal2015quantum}.
 The QEC code also determines the relation between the error suppression and the number of physical and logical qubits.
-A popular example is that of distance-$d$ surface codes, for which (for a physical error rate $p$ below the code's threshold) the logical error rate is suppressed exponentially in $d$ as $\epsilon_{\mathtt{Q}}\propto\,(p/p_{\text{th}})^{(d+1)/2}$ by employing $n_p=(2d^2-1)\, n_\ell$ physical qubits \cite{beverland2022assessingrequirementsscalepractical} per logical one.
-Notice that our requirements refer to diamond norm errors, while gate errors are frequently reported in terms of average gate fidelities $p$, \emph{e.g.}, the example above.
-However, the two are related as $p\leq\epsilon_{\diamond}\leq\sqrt{p}\,\text{dim}(\widetilde{ \mathcal{V}})$, where $\widetilde{ \mathcal{V}}$ is the space acted on by the error channel, which is assumed here to be composed of two qubits only \footnote{The lower bound is saturated for stochastic Pauli noise \cite{Hashim_2023}, which is often assumed when obtaining the error threshold of EC codes \cite{fowler_high_threshold_2012,Bravyi_2024}.
-Importantly, Pauli noise is known to be a good effective logical error model \cite{suzuki_quantum_2022}.
+A popular example is that of distance-$d$ surface codes, for which (for a physical error rate $p$ below the code's threshold $p_{\text{th}}$) the logical error rate is suppressed exponentially in $d$ as $\epsilon_{\mathtt{Q}}\propto\,(p/p_{\text{th}})^{(d+1)/2}$ by employing $2d^2-1$ physical qubits \cite{beverland2022assessingrequirementsscalepractical} per logical one.
+Similar relations hold for other codes (\emph{e.g.}, quantum LDPC codes \cite{Bravyi_2024}).
+Notice that our requirements refer to diamond norm errors, while the gate error $p$ is frequently reported as the average gate infidelity, which can be efficiently estimated via randomized benchmarking.
+However, the two are related as $(1+1/m)\,p\leq\epsilon_{\diamond}\leq\sqrt{(m+1)\,m\,p}$ \cite{Sanders_2015}, where $m$ is the dimension of the space acted on by the error channel, here assumed to be composed of two qubits only.
+Moreover, the lower bound is saturated for stochastic Pauli noise \cite{Sanders_2015}, which is often assumed for obtaining the error threshold of QEC codes \cite{fowler_high_threshold_2012,Bravyi_2024} \footnote{Importantly, Pauli noise is known to be a good effective logical error model \cite{beale2018quantum}.
 Moreover, the expression $\epsilon_{\mathtt{Q}}\propto\,(p/p_{\text{th}})^{(d+1)/2}$ gives the error rate per EC cycle to store a qubit.
 In turn, the error per logical gate can be approximated as the number of cycles the gate takes to be implemented ($2d$ cycles for the CNOT and Hadamard gates, for example) times the error per cycle \cite{fowler_surface_2012,suzuki_quantum_2022}.
 The proportionality factor depends on the device and code specifications, including the physical error model.}.